UX design books you should read in 2021

 By Lindsay Ratcliffe and Marc McNeill

-If you’re a designer moving from a traditional waterfall background into an agile project work flow this book will help you overcome the problems with that transition.
+If you’re a designer moving from a traditional waterfall background into an agile project work flow, this book will help you overcome the problems with that transition.
 The first part of the book is basically advocating the advantages of agile UX design and the rest of the book outlines how to create user experiences in an agile project team.
-The book is presented well and easy to read and is a great resource for designers looking to work in an agile team environment.
+The book is presented well, is easy to read, and is a great resource for designers looking to work in an agile team environment.